How to display 'Previous article' and 'Next article' links on the article detail page?

 </div>

-仅仅显示标题可能还不够,为了让导航链接更加直观和吸引人,我们可以利用 EnglishprevandnextVariables contain more article information, such as thumbnails.
-These variables are actually complete article objects, and you can access.Access its fields like accessing the current article details (archive) as well.
+It may not be enough to just display the title, to make the navigation links more intuitive and attractive, we can useprevandnextVariables contain more article information, such as thumbnails.
+These variables are actually complete article objects, you can use them to.An operator accesses its various fields, like accessing the details of the current article (archive) in the same way.

-The following is a more comprehensive code example, which attempts to display thumbnails of the previous and next posts while showing the title and link.
+The following is a more comprehensive code example, which tries to display the thumbnails of the previous and next articles while showing the title and link:

 <div class="article-navigation-section">